Short time working is when you reduce the hours of some or all of your employees, or pay them less than half a week’s

 Legal risks for employers of adopting short time working

-If you impose short time working without obtaining the consent of your employees, you could face a raft of claims in the employment tribunal.
-These include unlawful deduction of wages, breach of contract, constructive unfair dismissal, notice pay and redundancy pay.
+If you impose short time working without obtaining the consent of your employees, you could face claims in the employment tribunal for unlawful deduction of wages, breach of contract or constructive unfair dismissal.

-Indeed, a major risk of short time working or laying off employees is that you will Inadvertently give your employees the right to claim that they are redundant and owed redundancy pay by your organisation.
+Indeed, a notable risk of short time working or laying off employees is inadvertently giving employees the right to claim that they are redundant and owed redundancy pay by your organisation.
 There is no time limit on how long short time working or lay offs can last, subject to any relevant provision in the employee’s contract.
 However, the law states that if an employee has been laid off or on short time working and receiving less than half a week’s pay for either four or more weeks in a row, or six or more weeks in a thirteen week period, then they can claim redundancy.

-There are strict time limits governing the employee’s claim for redundancy under this procedure.
+There are, however, strict time limits governing the employee’s claim for redundancy under this procedure.
 First, they have to write to you to claim redundancy within four weeks of the last day of the short time working period.
 The employer then has seven days either to accept the claim or serve a counter-notice stating that work is shortly to become available.
 The work must be available to the employee within four weeks, and last at least thirteen weeks in order for the redundancy payment not to be due to the employee.

 If the employer does not serve a counter-notice, the employee must resign in order to trigger their entitlement to redundancy pay.
 Their resignation must be sent in within a three week period starting from seven days after they gave notice to their employer, or the date the employer withdrew its counter notice, if that was served.